eaf-microservice/whatsappme/README.md

 WaDirectMessage is your go-to tool for sending messages to any number not saved in your phonebook.
 Whether it's for business or a quick one-time chat, WaDirectMessage streamlines the process.

+## Short Desciprtion
+Send direct messages without saving contacts.
+Fast, secure, and easy

+## Full Description
+WaDirectMessage is a powerful utility tool designed to enhance your messaging experience by allowing you to start a direct chat with any phone number without saving it to your mobile contacts.

+# Why choose WaDirectMessage?

+- Instant Chat: Start a conversation immediately without cluttering your phonebook.
+- Simple & Clean UI: A user-friendly interface designed for speed and efficiency.
+- Global Support: Easily select country codes and message international numbers.
+- Privacy First: We do not store your data or access your personal contact list.

 ## Features
 - Optional prefilled message text
 - Simple and clean UI (built for speed).